 This year many sessions were streamed live (Presidio & Mission sessions) and all sessions appeared afterward online to watch later.
 If there’s an opportunity to meet people at a party or take advantage of the labs, do it!
 I’ve skipped sessions on Thursday to visit the Github headquarter, met some great developers and watched presentations I couldn’t watch back easily!

 During the week you’ll visit many parties with many developers.
 You’ll probably speak to them and after a nice conversation, you want to stay in touch.
 Make sure to keep that connection and bring some business cards!
 I had two types, personal and business cards from the company I work for.
 I met people I liked because of personal projects, but even met people which were interesting for business purposes!

 3: Make sure to register for parties

-Popular parties I’ve missed this WWDC, which are probably organised yearly
+Popular parties I’ve missed this WWDC, which are probably organized yearly

 - NSHipster Pub Quiz